-- \Complete testing-out exams on all work complete prior to the last five years. - \Obtain approval from the Dean, School of Social Work. - \Obtain approval from the University Academic Affairs Committee.
+Complete testing-out exams on all work completed prior to the last five years.
+Obtain approval from the Dean, School of Social Work.

+Obtain approval from the University Academic Affairs Committee.

 Denied Applicants - All Applicants not admitted may reapply for admission.
-Submission of a new application is required within five years from the date of anticipated enrollment in the M.S.W. program.
+Submission of a new application is required

+Admission to Advanced Standing Status To be eligible for Advanced Standing status, applicants must have a Bachelor of Social Work degree from a CSWE accredited program and must have completed the B.S.W. within five years from the date of anticipated enrollment in the M.S.W. program.
 The number of students admitted into Advanced Standing status is limited and restricted to students who can attend full-time.
-Advanced Standing is only offered at the Las Vegas campus.
-(A minimum of a 3.0 GPA is required for admission into Advanced Standing)
+Advanced Standing is offered at the Las Vegas campus and at the Rio Rancho and Albuquerque Centers.
+(A minimum of a 3.0 GPA is required for admission into Advanced Standing.)